-In the middle of January, without much fanfare, over 150,000 freshly minted paper applications arrived at Michigan Department of Health and Human Services (MDHHS) offices across the state.
+In January 2018, without much fanfare, over 150,000 freshly minted paper applications arrived at Michigan Department of Health and Human Services offices across the state.

-Their arrival marked a major milestone in the two-year labor of love shared by Civilla and MDHHS: A human-centered redesign of the state’s application for public benefits, used by millions of residents each year, was officially in the wild.
+Their arrival marked a major milestone in the two-year labor of love shared by our team at Civilla and MDHHS: a human-centered redesign of the state’s application for public benefits, used by millions of residents each year, was officially live.

-The previous application — the longest in America — contained over 40 pages, with dated graphic design and jumbled content.
-The new application — one of the shortest in America — is 80% shorter with a clean aesthetic, updated typography, and bright pops of color.
+The previous application – the longest in America – contained over 40 pages, with dated graphic design and jumbled content.
+The new application – now one of the shortest – is 80% shorter, with a clean aesthetic, updated typography, and bright pops of color.

 It’s about how an experiment in what ought to be became what is.
 And how the road to enduring change stretches on ahead.